muldjord/leddy/docs/THEMES.md

 ## Themes
 Leddy supports themes.
 A single theme is loaded from a theme XML file and its various resource subfolders.
 Check out the examples in `themes` to get started.
-It is recommended copy and use either the `16x16` theme or the `64x32` theme as a basis for your own theme.
+It is recommended to copy and use either the `16x16` theme or the `64x32` theme as a basis for your own theme.
 You can copy them with `cp -a 16x16 yourtheme`

 ### The theme XML file
 A theme XML file is *required* for your theme to work.
 It defines everything about your theme and thereby what will be shown on the LED matrix when Leddy is running.
 When you've created a theme XML file, you can configure Leddy to use it by setting it in the `config.ini` file like so: